-Revolution Academy students will be held to high standards, not only academically, but in their conduct.
-Student expectations will be clearly communicated to students and parents at each grade level orientation, in the student handbook, and at other times throughout the year.
+Revolution Academy students will be held to high standards, not only academically but in their conduct.
+Student expectations will be clearly communicated to students and parents at each grade level orientation, in the student handbook, in the Student Code of Conduct, and at other times throughout the year.